proto-gs/GS.HTTP/README.md

 • Check cookies set by web resources.

 The app is extremely minimalist: it doesn't require registration or collect personal data.
 Simply enter the website address and click "CHECK."
 All the necessary functionality is available immediately after launch.
-The perfect assistant for quickly diagnosing websites right from your smartphone.
+The perfect assistant for quickly diagnosing websites right from your smartphone.<br><br>
+Using GS.HTTP, you can also:
+Control and manage application settings
+Use popular HTTP methods: GET, POST, HEAD, PUT
+Save everything locally in the request history